ldesgoui/tf2-comp-fixes/README.md

 - **Prevent Respawning**

-  When enabled with `sm_prevent_respawning 1`, changing class or loadout in the spawn room won't cause the player to respawn.
+  When enabled with `sm_prevent_respawning 1`, players cannot force a respawn in the spawn room by switching classes or loadouts..

 - **Removes Medic Attach Speed**